 I note a lot of confusion around networking terminology, at least as applied to home and SOHO networking.
-I am sure that hard-core network professionals speak a different language and communicate just fine when it comes to industrial-strength networking.
+I am sure that hard-core network professionals speak a more complex language and communicate just fine when it comes to industrial-strength networking.
+There is a growing community of amateur network geeks who like to build elaborate "home labs" where they tweak their networks as a hobby, so there is a lot of knowledge (and opinions), especially on YouTube.

-What are the exact definitions of a gateway, an ONT, a modem, SDN, a switch, a router, an access point (AP), a VPN router, and so on?
+What are the exact definitions of a gateway, an ONT, a modem, SDN, a switch, a router, AP, a VPN, QoS, IoT, DMZ, hotspot, and so on?
+The average internet-connected home user could probably care less and just wants things to work.

-As far as I can tell, gateway usually refers to an all-in-one appliance.
+The term "gateway" usually refers to an all-in-one appliance.
 It does cable modem functions, DHCP services, NAT, firewall, and usually a multiport switch with Ethernet jacks.
 HOWEVER, at least one vendor - Ubiquity - uses the term "Cloud Gateway" for a family of devices that perform routing functions but do not have built-in modems.
 Switches are Ethernet connection devices that can be either unmanaged or managed.
 Unmanaged switches simply connect all the Ethernet ports so they become part of the same LAN.
-Managed switches can do more sophisticated things like VLANs, traffic shaping, etc. Really confusing is the term router.
+Managed switches can do more sophisticated things like VLANs, traffic shaping, etc. Confusing is the term router.
 Routers provide a firewall, NAT, DHCP services, and usually have multiple Ethernet ports.
-However, routers for home or SOHO usually have WiFi as well, so the term is ambiguous.
+However, routers for home or SOHO also usually have WiFi as well, so the term is ambiguous.
 If you Google "router" you will mostly see devices with WiFi built in.
-But if you want to separate out the WiFi function, you need to look for routers without WiFi.
-These can then be connected to an AP, which will provide WiFi channels, often with the option for multiple SSIDs, which can help split and isolate traffic.
+These devices are aimed at the consumer market and have limited flexibility compared to "professional" equipment.
+This is where SDN - Software Defined Network - comes into play.
+If you want to separate the WiFi function and have greater control of your network, you need to look for routers without WiFi.
+These can then be connected to an Access Point, or AP, which will provide WiFi channels, often with the option for multiple SSIDs, which can help split and isolate traffic.

-Here's the problem: I also have a bunch of IOT Wifi devices:
+Here's the "modern" problem: like many homes these days, we have a bunch of IoT Wifi devices:

 smart switches